MikeXL/HDPonWindows/README.md

 ### 9. configure hive metastore (optional: as I am running in azure VM so why not use like to use SQL Azure)

-1. Download SQL server JDBC and place it to %HIVE_HOME%\lib
+1. Download SQL server JDBC (4.1 as of 25th April, 2015 with name sqljdbc41.jar) and place it to %HIVE_HOME%\lib
-2. In SQL azure, create a new database for HIVE, and record the host and login information that needed in next step
+2. In SQL azure, create a new database named HIVE, and record the host and login credential that needed in next step
-3. Checkout the hive-site.xml configuration file in the hdp/hive/conf folder in this repo for an example.
+3. Checkout the hdp/hive/conf/hive-site.xml for configuration.

 ### 10. start hive services